Introduction & Highlights

 On October 28th the 2.25pm Waverley - Newcastle failed at Long Niddry behind A4 60009, D5331 was nearby being used for crew training on the Haddington branch and was summonsed to assist the passenger service.

-In Scotland during October (?) the BRCW Type 2's gained a regular working to Inverness on the 8.06am Perth - Inverness freight, returning with the next day's 9.20am Class C freight, then a round trip to Blair Atholl, then back to Leith Central for servicing.
+In Scotland during October (?) the BRCW Type 2s gained a regular working to Inverness on the 8.06am Perth - Inverness freight, returning with the next day's 9.20am Class C freight, then a round trip to Blair Atholl, then back to Leith Central for servicing.
 A return freight to Wick was also included in the duties of those machines reaching Inverness.
-These machines were soon to be joined by Hornsey's Type 2's (D5300 - 5319) and the NBL's (D6100 - 6109), following commencement of delivery of thirty Brush Type 2's, beginning with D5563/64 at Wood Green on November 14th.
+These machines were soon to be joined by Hornsey's Type 2's (D5300 - 5319) and the NBL's (D6100 - 6109), following commencement of delivery of thirty Brush Type 2s, beginning with D5563/64 at Wood Green on November 14th.
+For a brief time some of the newly arrived diesels were stored at Leith depot.

 Delivered during 1959: